 Chile has plans to apply a 19% VAT on certain foreign-supplied digital services.
-The relevant bill is currently in Chile’s Senate and is likely to be approved and passed into law later in 2020.
+The relevant bill was approved by Chile’s Senate in February and will become effective from June 1, 2020.

 There is likely to be a simplified registration system for foreign digital service suppliers to use to fulfil their Chile VAT obligations.
 It seems unlikely that there will be a threshold to registration meaning that Chile VAT obligations will kick in from the foreign suppliers’ first sale to a Chile-based customer.

 Chile VAT and affected digital services

 Affected digital services would include (please note, this list is not exhaustive):